Dimeiza/BeatEditor_ForBoxVR/Readme.md

 This tool can:

-* Edit beat data in track data file(JSON) for Training mode in BoxVR.
+* Edit beat data in a track data file(JSON) for Training mode in BoxVR.
 	* change beat action(punch/duck/dodge) in any time zone.
 	* change beat timing.